hennok1/RoboticArm/README.md

         the app, and is asked if they would like to start a log.

-    3. It creates the table with title of the current date and time on the system and stores the motors x, y coordinates for each of the four motor.
+    3. It creates the table with title of the current date and time on the system and stores the motors start and end coordinates for each of the four motor.

     4. User will able to create multiple logs with in a day.